alanfran/win-toastd/readme.md

 toastd lets Windows 10 users receive notifications from another machine.
 It was designed to work with virtual machine guests, so external IP addresses are ignored by default.

 This application listens for requests on port 8092 by default, and it accepts GET queries and JSON POSTs.
-Messages containing ampersands (`&`) are not supported at this time, and they will be converted to `+`.

 ##Parameters:
   * AppID:       The name of the application.
 Toasts are grouped by app in the notification center.